Skip to content

 Using Audience Paths

 The true power of Audience Paths lies in the ability to assign priority.
-While this feature does not need to be used strategically, some marketers may find themselves pushing certain products to users such as specials or limited-edition releases.
+While this feature doesn’t need to be used strategically, some marketers may find themselves pushing certain products to users such as specials or limited-edition releases.

 By assigning a high priority to these groups, you can target users that fall into specific filters and segments while still targeting users that might not fit those specific criteria—all in a single Canvas component.

 For example, let’s say you wanted to send a group of users ads for new products.
 You’d start by ranking filters that fall under those products high on the Audience Path.
-If you were trying to send out a marketing campaign for the company “Big Brand” and a new brand of shoe was just released, you might select filters like “Likes Big Brand Shoes” or “Likes Big Brand”, and send out different types of email messages based on what group they fall into.
+If you were creating a marketing campaign for the company “Big Brand” and a new shoe brand had just released, you might select filters like “Likes Big Brand Shoes” or “Likes Big Brand”, and send different email messages based on what filtered group they fall into.

-When users enter this Audience Paths component, they will first be evaluated if they fall under the highest-ranked audience group, audience group 1 “Likes Big Brand Shoes”.
+When users enter this Audience Paths component, they will first be evaluated if they fall under the highest-ranked audience group: audience group 1 “Likes Big Brand Shoes”.
 If so, they will continue to the next component defined in your Canvas.
-If that user did not “Like Big Brand Shoes”, they will then be evaluated for the next audience group, which would be audience group 2 “Likes Big Brand”, and will commence to the next Canvas component if the criteria are met.
-Lastly, for users that fail to fall into the previous groups, they would fall into the Everybody Else group and would continue onto the next Canvas component you define for that path.
+If they don’t “Like Big Brand Shoes”, they will then be evaluated for the next audience group, audience group 2 “Likes Big Brand”, and will continue to the next Canvas component if the criteria are met.
+Lastly, users don’t fall into the previous groups would fall into the Everybody Else group and continue to the next Canvas component you define for that path.

 You can also see the performance of this component using Canvas analytics.